This post may contain affiliate links. Please read our disclosure policy.

 WW Recipe of the Day: Christmas Crackle Spice Cookies

-One of my favorite Christmas traditions is baking cookies, something I've been doing since I was kid.
-These WW Friendly Crackle Spice Drops are a lighter version of one of my favorite holiday cookies.
+One of my favorite Christmas traditions is baking cookies, something I’ve been doing since I was kid.
+These Crackle Spice Drops are a lighter version of one of my favorite holiday cookies.

 One of the great things about the WW program is that no food is off limits, including cookies!

-So today I thought it would be fun to share one of my favorite WW recipes for Christmas cookies.
-These WW Crackle Spice Drops are a lighter version of one of my favorite holiday cookies.
-I’ve been baking them ever since they were featured in a WW Weekly several years ago.
+So today, I thought it would be fun to share one of my favorite WW recipes for Christmas cookies.
+I’ve been baking these Spice Cookies ever since they were featured in a WW Weekly several years ago.

 - These crackle spice drops were very easy to make.